usaidather/KloudiusTest/README.md

 # OR using Yarn
 yarn ios

+# OR if you get some error above
+cd ios
+pod install
 ```

 If everything is set up correctly, you should see your new app running in the Android Emulator, iOS Simulator, or your connected device.